NVIDIA/NeMo-Curator/tutorials/curriculum-dataprep/README.md

 - Remove non-English samples
 - Remove samples longer than 8k tokens (with chat template applied via the tokenizer).
 For faster performance, the user can specify the boolean flag `--skip-tokenize`, which skips the tokenization step and returns the text length (number of characters) instead.

-After filtering, it sorts all samples by completion length, then "interleave" thinking ON/thinking OFF for curriculum learning.
-For large datasets, we recommend using `--approximate-interleave` which interleaves the data by Dask partition rather than row by row.
-If you prefer to interleave globally (per row), then you can remove `--approximate-interleave` from the script command.
+After filtering, it sorts all samples by completion length, then "interleaves" thinking ON/thinking OFF for curriculum learning.
+For large datasets, we recommend setting `--device "gpu"` and using an approximate interleaving approach which interleaves the data by Dask partition rather than row by row.
+If you prefer to interleave globally (per row), then you can specify the boolean flag `--global-interleave` from the script command.